Fincer/dxvk-wine-autobuilder/README.md

 Each variable applies values which must be match package git commit tree.
 The value format is as follows:

-- A) 40 characters long commit hash.
+- **A)** 40 characters long commit hash.
 Use this if you want this commit to be the latest to be used in package compilation, not anything after it.

     - defined in git commit tree: [DXVK commit tree](https://github.com/doitsujin/dxvk/commits/master), [Wine commit tree](https://source.winehq.org/git/wine.git/) (or [GitHub mirror](https://github.com/wine-mirror/wine)), [glslang commit tree](https://github.com/KhronosGroup/glslang/commits/master), [meson commit tree](https://github.com/mesonbuild/meson/commits/master)

     - You can obtain proper hash by opening the commit.
 Hash syntax is: `654544e96bfcd1bbaf4a0fc639ef655299276a39` etc...

-- B) keyword `HEAD`.
+- **B)** keyword `HEAD`.
 This defined the specific package to use the latest commit available on repository (read: this is bleeding-edge version of the package)

 Version freezing can be used on all supported platforms (Debian/Ubuntu/Mint/Arch Linux/Manjaro).

-#### Force/Lock package versions: Wine Staging
+#### Force/Lock package versions: about Wine Staging

 When you install Wine Staging and you define specific vanilla Wine commit in `git_commithash_wine` (not `HEAD`) variable, _the latest available Wine Staging version compared to that vanilla Wine commit is used_.
 Practically, this usually means even slightly older package version since the last matching Wine Staging commit usually doesn't match the commit you define for vanilla Wine.
 In most cases, this shouldn't be a problem.